midnightsun183/LinkedInClickerPage/README.md

     print("An error occured: {0}".format(res[1]))
 else:
     print("Success")
+''''
 - [ ] Webshop – so that customers can obtain a license key to unlock functionality.
+When you have obfuscation and license verification in place, we need a way for customers to be able to order a license key.
+If you already have Stripe, you can use the recurring billing module, which acts like an interface for plans defined in your Stripe account.
 -----
 https://www.youtube.com/watch?v=jp0eiGn4jto